 According to his observations, females would arrive at the ponds where the males were waiting to mate.
 The male would then fly away, and the female would lay eggs on her own, without any protection, unlike many other dragonfly species.

-Females would crush to the ground in 86% of the cases, and further observations showed that the more male competition there was, the more likely female dragonflies were to crash land.
+Females would crash to the ground in 86% of the cases, and further observations showed that the more male competition there was, the more likely female dragonflies were to crash land.
 The ones that kept flying “were all intercepted by a male”, and of the 27 motionless females, 21 were successful in deceiving the male.